Colton141/TapRoomProject/README.md

 ## Description

-_A program will allow user to search a Tap room of current keg pic from._
+_A program will allow user to search a Tap room of current keg pick from._

 | Behavior | Input | Output |
 | ------------- |:-------------:| -----:|